laurent-martin/asp_fpx_postproc/README.md

 This change does not survive an upgrade.
 So, after an upgrade re-iterate the operation (save file, modify, restart mongrel).

-## Access rights to folders
+# Access rights to folders

 The post-processing scrip[t is executed by the background process: `Faspex Background`.
 On windows, this process is a service run by a system user.
 The system user running the service shall have access to files to be moved and destination folder.
 In particular, if the folder is in a windows Shares in a domain, the user shall be a domain user with access to these folders.

-## Support
+# Support

-The postprocessing script is provide "as is" and will be supported with "best effort" by Aspera.
-Nevertheless, it is not part of the official support SLA.
+The postprocessing script is provided "as is" and is not supported by Aspera or IBM.
 If a problem occur with Faspex and the "hack" was applied, it is best to revert to the original source code to rule-out that the problem comes from the change.

-Laurent Martin/Aspera